Learn six ways you can improve short-term memory loss and concentration

 Reduce Aluminum Ingestion

-Numerous studies have found that higher amounts of aluminum in drinking water and food can cause impair memory.
+Numerous studies have found that higher amounts of aluminum in drinking water and food can cause impaired memory.

 We've long known that aluminum leeches easily from cookware and is readily absorbed into your system.
 I recommend using iron cookware instead of aluminum and, if you haven't done so already, it's time to begin purifying your drinking water of aluminum and other harmful elements by distilling it.